-Backstory invites students to step back in time for an interactive classroom experience with a featured historical character portrayed by a Syracuse Stage artist-in-residence.
+Backstory invites students to step back in time for a classroom experience with a featured historical character portrayed by a Syracuse Stage artist-in-residence.

 The Backstory Program is an interactive, live, creative dive into compelling historical figures' stories for middle and high school students.
 Actors visit schools and other venues to bring these stories to life.
 Each performance includes a talkback with the actor and our helpful study guide for further classroom exploration.
 Pre- or post-show sessions with our talented teaching artists can also be arranged.

 Through December 30, 2022, the Backstory Program is a 50-minute streaming package that includes the performance and a comprehensive study guide.
 Enthrall your students with an engaging one man show, fully produced for a virtual medium that features stunning projections and a captivating story.
 Talkbacks with the director and playwright can be scheduled at no additional charge.

 VIDEO TRAILER: Citizen James, or The Young Man Without a Country

 Backstory 2021: Citizen James, or The Young Man Without a Country

 Written by Kyle Bass | Directed by Joann Yarrow